My Thoughts On Purplebricks – Read It If You Want

 Table of contents

-• They are the most popular online agent by number of houses they have for sale (followed by Yopa)
+• They are the most popular online estate agent in the UK by the number of homes listed for sale (followed by Yopa).

 Estate AgentRatingDurationIncludes / NotesPrice from